 - Problem Management

 - Availability Management

 ITSM Implementation Framework

 4) Stop Waiting for the "Perfect Time" to Implement

-There is no such thing as the "perfect time" to implement ITSM—or a "perfect process."
+There is no such thing as the "perfect time" to implement ITSM — or a "perfect process."
 ITSM requirements vary from timeline to timeline, business to business, and user to user.
 Thus, there is no one-size-fits-all solution.
-If you’re worried about its negative impact on your ongoing processes, consider evaluating whether you have suffered a desired outcome hijack and lost a client due to a certain process being absent, poorly developed, or ignored.
+If you’re worried about its negative impact on your ongoing processes, consider evaluating whether you have suffered a desired outcome failure and lost a client due to a certain process being absent, poorly developed, or ignored.

 5) The 80/20 Rule

-Originally coined in the 1800’s by an Italian economist named Vilfredo Pareto, the 80/20 rule, when applied to ITSM, states that if evaluated 80% of your processes are useful, while 20% are vital.
+Originally coined in the 1800s by an Italian economist named Vilfredo Pareto, the 80/20 rule, when applied to ITSM, states that 80% of your processes are useful, while 20% are vital.
 If you’re a Service Delivery Manager, you may notice that 20% of your users cause 80% of recurring incidents.
 If you’re an Infrastructure Manager, you may have noticed 20% of your infrastructure causes 80% of your service outages.
-Basically, the 80/20 rule is a guideline for you to prioritize and streamline the processes of most value to you, and you would be well advised to using it.
+Basically, the 80/20 rule is a guideline for you to prioritize and streamline the processes of most value to you.

 Your business may incur significant risks if you automate everything without maintaining the requisite knowledge of how to do things manually when something breaks.
-Therefore, following IT Service Management best practices need to find a place in your IT department.
-To learn more about ITSM best practices and how we streamline your IT, drop a comment below or contact us today.
+To learn more about ITSM best practices and how we streamline your IT, leave a comment below or contact us today.